Sendouc/sendou.ink/README.md

 ### Fix errors from the CI Pipeline

-If you change any files and the CI pipeline errors out on certain formatting/linting steps (e.g. the `Prettier` or `Stylelint` step), run this command in the repo's root directory:
+If you change any files and the CI pipeline errors out on certain formatting/linting steps (Biome) run this command in the repo's root directory:

 ```sh
 npm run cf